UWCCDL/ACTR-ME/README.md

   * A model must define its own timing.
 The model keeps track of its internal activity, updates its modules about its the current time.
 * A _module_ is a component that provides some basic cognitive ability, such as declarative or procedural memory, modeled at the desired level of interest.
 A models possesses inputs and outputs.
-A model's input can be connected to another model's output, thus describing the flow of control.
+A model's output can be connected to another model's input, thus describing the flow of control.
   * A module must contain at least one input and one output.
-  * A module must define a `run` function; the run function examines the module's current inputs and updates and its outputs through its own internal logic.
+  * A module must define a `run` function; the run function examines the module's current inputs and updates and its outputs through its own internal logic and timing.
   * A module must keep track of its own internal time.
 Before each run, the model might update the module's current time for consistency.
 * Inputs and Outputs are the abstract ways in which modules pass information through each other.
 They can be of two